Sampreet/gists/tutorials/languages/python-for-physicists/README.md

 ## [Module 05 - Best Practices](https://github.com/Sampreet/gists/blob/master/tutorials/languages/python-for-physicists/m05-best-practices/)

-This module will cover some of the best practices for python.
+This module will cover some of the best practices for Python.

 ### Contents